eeb313-2019/Group_7/doc/objectives.md

 - Does the preferred environment differ between sites?
 - Over time, how does the abundance change?
 - When there is environmental degradation at one sight, is there an increased abundance at another site?
+- How do the observations differ between the observers who collected the data?